boltKrank/kubeflow-intro/README.md

 As you can see Kubeflow itself doesn't do the machine learning, but it provides a framework in which to run it on k8s.
 For this, I'll be using [PyTorch](https://pytorch.org) to demonstrate.

+### Current issues:

+- Doing this on a Windows machine isn't worth the effort.
+Linux or MacOS is recommended.